Citizen01/lua-mta-fairplay/README.md

 <resource src="roleplay-initializer" startup="1" default="true" protected="1" />
 ```

 Make sure you set the MySQL configuration in `roleplay-accounts/s_accounts.lua` file.
 If you want to synchronize data properly with a web server (used for player tracking and real-time weather synchronization), add your server information into `roleplay-accounts/s_webserver.lua`.
 Make sure you've uploaded web files into your website, as well.
-You can set the server address in `roleplay-weather` resource, and `roleplay-accounts/s_sync.lua` where the `sendPlayerAmount` function calls for a remote page.
+You can set the server address in `roleplay-weather/s_weather.lua`, and `roleplay-accounts/s_sync.lua` where the `sendPlayerAmount` function calls for a remote page.

 MySQL database dump is located within the repository, so make sure to import that to your database server.